datafibers/lab_env/README.md

 5. To update ```cd lan_env && git pull && vagrant provision```

 ## Know Issues
 * When vagrant up is hanging there (connection timeout) for the first time installation.
-Check if you running VM has network connection.
+Check if you running VM has network connection option choose.
-* After installed, you'll need to run ```ops format``` to format hadoop
+* After installed, you'll need to run ```ops format``` to format hadoop for the very first time.

 ## Operation Command Reference (in VM)
 * Enter ```ops``` to get full command help
 * Enter ```ops start all``` to start all service
 * Enter ```ops status``` to check status as follows

 ```
 vagrant@vagrant:~$ ops status
 ****************Starting Operations****************